Bachelor of Commerce : Finance (BCOM FIN) Degree

 Business finance is concerned with the principles of capital and investment in a commercial setting.

-If you have an interest in the broad spectrum of financial disciplines including economics, statistics and accounting, the Bachelor of Commerce (BCom) in Finance will provide you with the specialised skills to help you succeed in a growing international business sector.
+If you have an interest in the broad spectrum of financial disciplines including economics, statistics and accounting, the UOWD's Bachelor of Commerce (BCom) - Finance in UAE will provide you with the specialised skills to help you succeed in a growing international business sector.
 The program will help you gain an in-depth understanding of the role of financial management in business, including how to solve financial problems and identify, justify and communicate financial advice, based on a range of social, economic and regulatory factors.

 Spring - February